Minority government: Sweden

-Sweden has had several minority governments, most of the time led by the Swedish Social Democratic Party, with the support of the Socialist Left Party.
+Sweden has had several minority governments, most of the time led by the Swedish Social Democratic Party, with the support of the Socialist Left Party until 2006.
 The centre-right Alliance, then led by the Moderate Party, formed a minority coalition government from 2010 to 2014.
-The recent minority government is led by the Social Democrats and Greens, which only have one-third of seats.
+The recent minority coalition government is led by the Moderate Party, which is supported by Sweden Democrats.